The Worst Places to Visit as an LGBTQ+ Traveller. It’s time to travel the world.

 Homosexuality carries a prison sentence, or death in Nigeria.
 It’s even illegal to discuss LGBTQ+ rights in Nigeria.

-Saudi Arabia was fourth, where rights for LGBTQ+ people are not recognised.
+Following on, Saudi Arabia is fourth, where rights for LGBTQ+ people are still not recognised.
 Homosexuality and being transgender is seen as immoral.
 Saudi Arabia has been known to publicly beat those who are ‘guilty’ of homosexuality, or even cross dressing.

 Tanzania was fifth, and Iran sixth, with possible death sentences or 100 lashes.
 Sudan seventh.

-Malaysia was ninth.
-Malawi tenth, and any pro-LGBTQ+ groups are banned.
+Coming in ninth is Malaysia.
+Malawi tenth, and pro-LGBTQ+ groups are banned.
 Zambia eleventh.
 Saint Lucia twelfth.

-Uganda was thirteenth, and Pakistan fourteenth.
+Uganda is thirteenth, and Pakistan fourteenth.
 W. Bank & Gaze fifteenth.
 Kenya was sixteenth.

 Following Kenya at number seventeen was the Maldives.
 However, whilst previously researching the Maldives, many said that being an LGBTQ+ tourist was fine, and that locals were nice.
 However, public affection should be avoided.

-Jamaica was eighteenth.
-Ethiopia nineteenth, and rounding up the top twenty was Egypt, where possession of same-sex material will get you imprisoned.
+Finally, rounding up the top twenty is Egypt, where possession of same-sex material will get you imprisoned.

 It’s easy to forget places closer to home (the UK), which have been behind on LGBTQ+ rights.
 Only recently, Northern Ireland legalised same-sex marriage.

 Other countries that are not pro-LGBTQ+, and are further down the list, include Iraq, where any songs or broadcasts mentioning LGBTQ+ people receives one year in prison and a fine.
 Russia came in 42nd place, with pro-LGBTQ+ groups meeting repercussions.
-There has also been talk about gay men being murdered.
+Also, there is talk of gay men being murdered.
 Turkey found itself at number 67.

 Hopefully, as people progress, things will get better.
 Studies like this are stark reminders of the need for Pride.